 - Oak plywood is a heavy hardwood that lends a rustic and sturdy charm.
 If you’re more confident in your woodworking skills, you choose oak for your bookshelves.
 White oak or red oak plywood works well.
 It’s a classic type of wood for home furnishings, but you’ll have to pay more for this quality of wood.

-When you’ve chosen the wood you’d like to use for building bookshelves, it’s time to gather your materials.
+When you’ve chosen the wood you’d like to use to build a DIY bookcase, it’s time to gather your materials.

 You’ll need the following lumber: